-Beginning with the 2011-12 academic year, as a University of Cincinnati employee, you will be required to submit an annual tuition remission application for any family member (spouse, domestic partner, or child) who may be attending classes at the University of Cincinnati during that academic year.
+As a University of Cincinnati employee, you are required to submit an annual tuition remission application for any family member (spouse, domestic partner, or child) who may be attending classes at the University of Cincinnati during that academic year.

 This information should be received no later than June 30 to ensure the application of tuition remission against your fees.